ChunYaoChang/CS219/README.md

 # example-analyzer.py

+## Location:
+Place and run this file in: mobileinsight-core/examples

-## Modifications
+## Parameters
 1. input_path: either a file or directory containing logs
 2. outfile_name: name of output .json file

-## Note
-Every log file contains multiple messages.

 ## .json file format
-Every .json file holds a dictionary that maps from (Log file name, [List of Dictionaries of Log Messages])
+.json file is maps from {Log file name: [List of Dictionaries per Log Message]}

+- Each log file contains multiple log messages.
+- Each log message is represented as a dictionary.
+- **Some** log messages have a "Msg" key.

+- Please see how_logs_json_looks.png for a snipit of how the generated logs.json looks.